AlejandroGorgues/AstroCabTools/docs/fit_line_tutorial.rst

 Gauss fitted model results
 --------------------------

-After all five or egith points have been selected, different figures will appear on the canvas:
+After all five or eight points have been selected, different figures will appear on the canvas:

 * Initial fit figure(s): Models where for each X value, the Y values are the result of applying the initial parameters values to it on each gaussian model.
 * Best fit figure: The resulting gaussian fitted model from the function specified.